pgd988/gcr_images_lifecycle/README.md

 # gcr_images_lifecycle
-Scripts for outdated images rotation in GCR
+Scripts for outdated images' rotation in GCR